Your guide to quality online stuff. Since 1995.

 Oct 2001

 Recognizing the connective social power of the Internet from his time spent on BBSs in the 1980s and Usenet in the early 1990s, he started the first large-scale online mental health self-help support community on the web in 1996.
 In 2001, he created one of web’s first online mental health support group communities.
 Originally housed at Psych Central, it is now independently run by Dr. Grohol and a team of volunteers.
-He also runs NeuroTalk, a self-help community for neurological concerns.
+He also ran NeuroTalk, a self-help community for neurological concerns.

 He is a co-founder and was the first treasurer of the Society for Participatory Medicine, and leads the non-profit he founded, Help & Heal Mental Health Fund.
 He is also a board member of the non-profit International Foundation for Research and Education on Depression.